gobbledygook88/gobbledygook88.github.io/app/_posts/2013-11-07-installing-eclib-on-osx.md

 [^gcc]:As of writing, we are using version 4.7 of the GNU gcc compilers.

 Since we are concentrating on OS X, we may install these via [Homebrew](http://brew.sh/).

-{% highlight bash %}
-brew update
+<pre><code class="language-bash">brew update

 brew tap homebrew/dupes
 brew install wget autoconf automake gmp git brew install --universal libtool

 brew tap homebrew/versions
 brew install --enable-cxx gcc47
-{% endhighlight %}
+</code></pre>

 Grab a cup of tea while all the above installs; it will take a while!

 Afterwards, do ensure that `brew doctor` is reporting minimal warning messages[^brew-doctor]

 [^brew-doctor]:If you have permission warnings after running `brew doctor`, such as

     > Warning: /usr/local/include isn't writable.
 This can happen if you "sudo make install" software that isn't managed by Homebrew.

     Then run `sudo chown -R $USER /usr/local/include` to take ownership, replacing the directory location for each warning.

     Be sure to link the newly installed packages correctly if Homebrew hasn't already done so, e.g. `brew link autotools`.

 ### Installing prerequisite packages